lumen-org/lumen/README.md

  1. Confirm that the backend server actually running
  2. Check the developer console log of the browser where you are loading the front-end.
 If it shows something like:

-     ```Failed to load http://127.0.0.1:5000/webservice: Response to preflight request doesn't pass access control check: The 'Access-Control-Allow-Origin' header has a value 'null' that is not equal to the supplied origin.
+     ```Failed to load http://127.0.0.1:5000/web-service: Response to preflight request doesn't pass access control check: The 'Access-Control-Allow-Origin' header has a value 'null' that is not equal to the supplied origin.
 Origin 'null' is therefore not allowed access.```

  Then your probably run into some CORS issue because you serve the file directly from the file system, instead from a webserver running locally.
 See here for the issues:
    * [problem description: answer 1, point 2 ](https://stackoverflow.com/questions/3595515/xmlhttprequest-error-origin-null-is-not-allowed-by-access-control-allow-origin)

  Solutions:
-   * serve it from a local webservice (preferred)
+   * serve it from a local web-service (preferred)
    * [disable CORS control in chrome](https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome) (kind of hacky)